jerrvonewing/machine-learning-a-to-z/ReadME.md

 - Encoding all rows in a column using **OneHotEncoder** and **ColumnTransformer** from the **sklearn** module
 - Encoding on a single column using **LabelEncoder** from the **sklearn** module
 - Splitting the data into training and test sets using **train_test_split** from the **sklearn** module
+- Feature Scaling using and Standardization using **StandardScaler** from the **sklearn** module

+### **Data Preprocessing Template File **
+This [link](https://github.com/jerrvonewing/machine-learning-a-to-z/blob/main/01-data-preprocessing/data_preprocessing_template.ipynb) will direct you to the data preprocessing template where the filename needs to be updated to work on a given dataset.
 ---